material-components/material-components-web/packages/mdc-textfield/bottom-line/README.md

-removeClass(className: string) => void | Removes a class from the root element setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the root element registerEventHandler(evtType: string, handler: EventListener) => void | Registers an event listener on the root element for a given event deregisterTransitionEndHandler(handler: EventListener) => void | Deregisters an event listener on the root element for a given event notifyOpacityTransitionEnd() => void | Emits a custom event "MDCTextFieldBottomLine:opacity-transition-end" denoting the end of an opacity animation |
+removeClass(className: string) => void | Removes a class from the root element setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the root element registerEventHandler(evtType: string, handler: EventListener) => void | Registers an event listener on the root element for a given event deregisterEventHandler(handler: EventListener) => void | Deregisters an event listener on the root element for a given event notifyAnimationEnd() => void | Emits a custom event "MDCTextFieldBottomLine:animation-end" denoting the bottom line has finished its animation; either the activate or deactivate animation |

 #### The full foundation API